uggedal/dotfiles/README.md

 Lastly this repo contains a few useful scripts:

+* `dotfiles` handles syncing of third party depdendencies as described below.
 * `f` searches recursively in files for the given string.
 Prints matches when given the `-v` flag.